Bordoloi Trophy

 The Bharat Ratna Lokopriya Gopinath Bordoloi Trophy, commonly known as Bordoloi Trophy, is a premier annual Indian football tournament held in Guwahati and organized by the Guwahati Sports Association (GSA).

+History

-The tournament was founded in 1952 by Gauhati Town Club.
+Founded in 1952 by Gauhati Town Club, the Bordoloi Trophy is one of Assam’s most prestigious and historic football tournaments.
 It is named after Assam's first chief minister Gopinath Bordoloi.
-The tournament comprises some top clubs from the northeast and rest of India.
-Clubs from Bangladesh, Nepal, Thailand, Iran and Uzbekistan have also participated in this championship.
-Abahani Limited of Bangladesh lifted the 2010 edition trophy.
+The tournament features top clubs from Northeast and across India, along with teams from Bangladesh, Nepal, Thailand, Iran and Uzbekistan.
+Bangladesh’s Abahani Limited won the 2010 edition.

-The Kolkata-based Mohun Bagan has won the Bordoloi Trophy title a record seven times.
+The Kolkata-based Mohun Bagan has lifted the Bordoloi Trophy title a record seven times.

 On 27 September 2024, Guwahati Sports Association announced the revamped format of Bordoloi Trophy from its 72nd edition which will be played across three months starting with district level matches, followed by cluster level and the final round.
 In 2023, Oil India FC won their 5th title of the tournament by defeating United Chirang Duar FC in the final clash.